Framartin/spatial-pred-R/README.md

 Run `source("sarlm.R")`

-Examples are given in the `sarlm.examples` file.
+Examples are given in the `sarlm.examples.R` file.

 ## Documentation